 Sometimes, as the Mayo Clinic notes, hoarding includes “keeping dozens or hundreds of pets in unsanitary conditions because they can't care for them properly.”

 Hoarding can present serious health and safety problems for individuals living in cramped, filthy, and dangerous conditions.
-But when the hoarding also effects neighbors and others, it can become a criminal offense.
+But when the hoarding also affects neighbors and others, it can become a criminal offense.
 Specifically, excessive hoarding can be charged as a “public nuisance.”

 Under California Penal Code 372 and 373a PC, it is a crime to do any of the following: